Crigges/JAEncoder/README.md

 ### Other Plattforms
 The code itself is not Plattform dependent, but there is no building system for Linux or Android yet, feel free to add it yourself.

+## Why should I use this libary over FFmpeg?
+You shouldn't use this project if you don't mind to use the LGPL:
+- libx264 is faster than openh264
+- FFmpeg has tons of features
+- FFmpeg comes with broad support
+If you are just looking for an easy and simple way to create a .mp4 file out of some image data than this libary is the way to go.